stanfordnlp/GloVe/src/README.md

 This four main tools in this package are:
 #### 1) vocab_count
-Constructs unigram counts from a corpus, and optionally thresholds the resulting vocabulary based on total vocabulary size or minimum frequency count.
-This file should already consist of whitespace-separated tokens.
+This tool requires an input corpus that should already consist of whitespace-separated tokens.
 Use something like the [Stanford Tokenizer](http://nlp.stanford.edu/software/tokenizer.shtml) first on raw text.
+From the corpus, it constructs unigram counts from a corpus, and optionally thresholds the resulting vocabulary based on total vocabulary size or minimum frequency count.
 #### 2) cooccur
 Constructs word-word cooccurrence statistics from a corpus.
 The user should supply a vocabulary file, as produced by `vocab_count`, and may specify a variety of parameters, as described by running `./build/cooccur`.
 #### 3) shuffle